Register of New Zealand Presbyterian Church

 Administrator of Bandung Hospital - he studied and advised on dairy cattle at Salib Putih,

-at Teachers Colege and University of Pajajaran, Bandung.
-He specialized in study of animal
+in 1960 and lectured at Teachers Colege and University of Pajajaran, Bandung.
+He proposed to her by

-behaviour, especially cattle, and was acknowledged as a world authority in his field.
+aerogram.
+He specialized in study of animal behaviour, especially cattle, and was acknowledged as a

-“In Hamilton he worked first as a teacherand& then at Ruakura Research Station, where he
+“In Hamilton he worked first as a teacher and then at Ruakura Research Station, where he

 established formative new work in animal behaviour research, which led to his reputation throughout